about >< projects <> contact

 Residencies

-[2022] Creative Collaborators: three year ACE initiative for artist residencies in schools to work with teachers and students on embedding more creativity into the UK curriculum
+[2022] Creative Collaborators: three year ACE initiative for artist residencies in schools to work with teachers and students on embedding more creativity into the UK cross-curriculum, Nottingham [UK]

 Exhibitions